 Your final day in Austin will start with a trip to Zilker Park, where you’ll take a ride on the Zilker Zephyr.
 This mini-train takes both mini and full-size passengers throughout the park.
 If you’re lucky your train ride will include a brief performance by “the man with the guitar in the cutoff shorts.”
 Assuming it’s a hot summer day, get off at the Barton Springs stop and jump in Barton Springs Pool.
 Plan to splash around in the constantly 68-degree water and people-watch for a couple of hours.

 Before evening sets in, make your way to Lady Bird Lake and watch the bats of Congress Avenue Bridge, which take flight just before sundown.
 A great way to view them is by taking a ride on Lone Star Riverboat, a genuine double-decker paddle wheel riverboat.
 Follow this up with a visit to Austin’s burgeoning Warehouse District.
-First stop off at the Irish pub Fado’s or the popular pub The Ginger Man and drink a pint of beer produced by local brewhouse Live Oak Brewing Company.
+Grab a pint at The Draught House Pub & Brewery and enjoy the English-pub atmosphere.
 It’s your last night, so if you still have ears for music, check out some more bands and musicians.
 Or if you prefer a calm evening, walk over to Halcyon Coffeehouse to roast marshmallows and make s’mores at your table.